 Poppy Field is now showing at BFI Flare; book tickets here

-Poppy Field is a stark and urgent reminder of the journey still needed in LGBTQ+ equality across many Eastern European countries.
-Countries where the interface between culture and religion continue to define individual opportunity and acceptance.
-In effect, locking many people into opposing worlds of public and private identity.
-Poppy Field bravely and boldly faces these issues head-on, asking us searching questions about the interface between homophobia, masculinity and culture.
-In a film that deserves screenings free from any protest in its home country.
+Poppy Field is a stark and urgent reminder of the journey still underway for LGBTQ+ communities across many Eastern European countries.
+In many of these countries, the interface between culture and religion continues to define the LGBTQ+ experience, locking people into hidden worlds of love.
+Poppy Field bravely and boldly faces these issues head-on, asking us searching questions about the interface between homophobia, masculinity and culture, and it deserves protest-free screenings in its home country.